Ultrahigh-Energy Gamma-ray Emission Associated with Black Hole-Jet Systems: DISCUSSIONS AND CONCLUSIONS

-Detection of UHE gamma-ray emissions from these microquasars demonstrates that BH-jet systems are efficient particle accelerators.
-In particular, our spectral and morphological analyses of SS~433 strongly support the hadronic origin of its UHE emission, and reveal their capacity of accelerating protons to energies up to or even beyond the so-called `knee' in the CR spectrum.
-A crucial subsequent question is that whether Galactic BH-jet systems are responsible for the origin of CRs above PeV energies.
-We may estimate their contribution {based on our modeling of SS~433, which suggests an injection luminosity of approximately $10^{38}\,$erg/s for protons at the PeV energy.} Accounting for the PeV proton production from the entire population in Milky Way by a reasonable factor of $f_{\mu \rm Q}=10$ times that of SS~433, they are competent for supplying the PeV CR proton flux measured at Earth\cite{KASCADE13} (see Methods for more details).
+Detection of UHE gamma-ray { emission} from multiple microquasars establishes that BH-jet systems are potent particle accelerators. {The energy-dependent morphology of SS~433 and the spatial coincidence between its UHE emission and a nearby atomic cloud suggests a scenario of the coexisting leptonic and hadronic emission components, supporting its capacity to accelerate protons to the ``knee'' of the CR spectrum.
+Meanwhile, the spectrum of V4641~Sgr has been measured up to 800\,TeV, further positioning microquasars as potential super-PeVatrons.}

+A crucial follow-up question is whether these Galactic BH-jet systems are responsible for the origin of CRs above PeV energies.
+Extrapolating from SS~433’s PeV proton luminosity inferred from our model ($L_{p, \rm PeV}\lesssim 10^{38}\,\rm erg~s^{-1}$), we estimate that the Milky Way’s microquasar population could collectively inject PeV protons at $f_{\mu \rm Q}L_{p,\rm PeV}=10^{39}\,\rm erg~s^{-1}$, where $f_{\mu \rm Q}\sim 10$ accounts for the scaling factor in source number and power of the entire population in the Milky Way.
+This matches the observed PeV proton flux on Earth within the leaky-box model framework (see Supplementary Materials for more details).
 The acceleration mechanisms and acceleration sites in these BH-jet systems, on the other hand, have not been clearly identified based on our current observations.
-In principle, the particle acceleration may be processed at different scales and environments, ranging from the vicinity of BHs to endpoints of jets.
+In principle, particle acceleration may be processed at different scales and environments, ranging from the vicinity of BHs to the endpoints of jets { (such as re-collimation shocks and termination shocks\cite{Heinz2002, Bordas09})}.
 Future observations with higher statistics and dedicated analyses of each microquasar, along with multiwavelength observations, can conduct more detailed spectral, morphological and temporal measurements.
-It can facilitate our understanding of physical processes in BH-jet systems, and provide insights into UHECR acceleration in their more powerful cosmoscopic siblings harbouring supermassive BHs, such as radio galaxies and blazars.
+This will facilitate our understanding of physical processes in these Galactic stellar-mass BH-jet systems, and provide insights into UHECR acceleration in their more powerful siblings at distant universe harboring supermassive BHs, such as radio galaxies and blazars.